gotgit/gotgit/en.rst

 3.3.1        Install Cygwin.
 [34]
 -------------------------------------------------------

-If has low bandwith (like me), setup a cygwin mirror using apt-cacher-ng in Debian can be helpful.
+In the case of lowbandwidth (like me), setting up a cygwin mirror with the help of apt-cacher-ng in Debian could be helpful.

   .. figure:: images/en/fig-03-07-cygwin-5-mirror.png
      :scale: 100